cjmj96/ValueHub-case-study/README.md

 ### Recomendations

-In the light of the previous data, her are my suppositions are recommended for reference:
+In the light of the previous insights, here are my recommendations:

 1. **Enhance Product Portfolio Management**: Even while we still dominate in sales/profit of high-end copying/printing solutions and phones, from time to time an examination needs to be made to ascertain emerging trends and falling products.